Dev-By-Hammed/alx-low_level_programming/0x01-variables_if_else_while/README.md

 4-print_alphabet.c	        it Print out  the alphabets in lowercase, except q and e letters

 5-print_numbers.c	        it Print out  single digit numbers of base 10 starting from 0 to 9

+6-print_numberz.c	        it Print out  all single digit numbers of base 10  from 0, without using char variables